ThermoDox® — Pipeline within a Program

 (Hepatocellular Carcinoma Study of RFA and ThermoDox)

 The HEAT Study is a pivotal, 700-patient, double-blind, placebo-controlled, international Phase III study designed to evaluate the safety and efficacy of ThermoDox® in combination with radiofrequency ablation (RFA) in patients with non-resectable hepatocellular carcinoma (HCC or primary liver cancer).
 The trial is being conducted at 79 clinical sites in the United States, Canada, Italy, China, Taiwan, Hong Kong, Korea, Thailand, Malaysia and the Philippines.
 The primary endpoint for the study is progression free survival (PFS), with a secondary confirmatory endpoint of overall survival (OS).
-A total of 380 events of progression are required to reach the planned final analysis of the study, which is expected to occur in late 2012 or early 2013.

 As the largest trial ever conducted in intermediate HCC, the HEAT Study has been designed to support registration filings in multiple regions worldwide, including the U.S., countries is the Asia Pacific region and Europe.
 In the U.S., the trial is being conducted under a Special Protocol Assessment with the FDA, and Celsion has received both Fast Track and Priority Review designations and reached a 505b(2) agreement with the FDA, establishing the potential for an accelerated U.S. regulatory review process.
 ThermoDox® has also received Orphan Drug designations for HCC in both the U.S. and Europe, which provide for 7 and 10 years, respectively, of marketing exclusivity.
 In recognition of the desperate need for new treatment options in primary liver cancer, the National Cancer Institute has recognized the HEAT Study as a “Priority Clinical Trial”.